Ida (singer): 2012-present: Seize the Day

 Immediately after she won, Ida released her winning song as her debut single "I Can Be", which went straight to number 1 on the Danish Singles Chart in its first week of release and was certified gold.
-On 18 March 2013 she released the single "Underdog", the song peaked to number 8 on the Danish Singles Chart.
+On 18 March 2013 she released the single "Underdog", the song peaked at 8 on the Danish Singles Chart.
 She features on Mads Langer's song "In These Waters".
-On 28 October 2013 she released the single "Maybe I Like It", the song peaked to number 37 on the Danish Singles Chart.
-On 18 November 2013 she released her debut studio album Seize the Day, the album has peaked to number 20 on the Danish Albums Chart.
+On 28 October 2013 she released the single "Maybe I Like It", the song peaked at 37 on the Danish Singles Chart.
+On 18 November 2013 she released her debut studio album Seize the Day, the album peaked at 20 on the Danish Albums Chart.